Metrication in the United Kingdom: Metric-only scales in the NHS (2010)

-A LACORS report published in March 2010 highlighting widescale use of inappropriate scales in hospitals, sometimes of domestic quality, recommended that on safety grounds NHS hospitals should use Class III (or better) metric-only scales.
-A Department of Health alert was subsequently sent to all NHS trusts endorsing these recommendations.
+A LACORS report highlighted widespread problems with scales then in use.
+One issue raised was the risk that nurses could accidentally switch between imperial and metric units, resulting in the wrong dose being administered.
+The report recommended that on safety grounds NHS hospitals should use Class III (or better) metric-only scales.
+In March 2010 a Department of Health alert was sent to all NHS trusts endorsing these recommendations.